rsmusllp/king-phisher/docs/source/development/architecture_overview.rst

 -----------------------

-- **Creating Campaigns** -- The client facilitates creating new campaigns through it's user interface.
+- **Creating Campaigns** -- The client facilitates creating new campaigns through its user interface.
 Once the campaign user is done adjusting the settings for the new campaign, the client uses RPC to transfer the information to the King Phisher server.